Positional $\omega$-regular languages: Preliminaries

 and ""rejecting@@run"" if the minimal "priority" produced infinitely often is odd (note that we use the min-parity condition). \AP A word $w\in \SS^\oo$ is ""accepted@@word"" by $\A$ if there exists an "accepting@@runAut" "run over $w$". \AP The ""language recognised"" by an automaton $\A$ is the set

 \AP Two "automata" "recognising" the same language are said to be ""equivalent@@aut"". \AP A language is called ""$\oo$-regular"" if it can be "recognised" by a "parity" automaton.

-\AP For an even "priority" $x$, we say that a word $w\in \SS^\oo$ can be ""accepted with priority $x$"" in $\A$ if there exists a "run over $w$" such that the minimal "priority" produced infinitely often is $x$. \AP For an odd priority $x$, we say that $w$ ""is rejected with priority $x$"" if the minimal "priority" produced infinitely often in every "run over $w$" is $x$.
-Note that a word which is "rejected" does not have to be rejected by with some odd priority.
+\AP For an even "priority" $x$, we say that a word $w\in \SS^\oo$ can be ""accepted with priority $x$"" in $\A$ if there exists a "run over $w$" such that the minimal "priority" produced infinitely often is $x$. \AP For an odd priority $x$, we say that $w$ ""is rejected with priority $x$"" if in every "run over $w$" the minimal "priority" produced infinitely often is $x$.
+Note that in a non-deterministic automaton, not all rejected words need to have a well-defined rejecting priority.

-\begin{remark}[Transition-based acceptance] We emphasise that in our definition, the acceptance condition is put over the \emph{transitions} of the automata.
+\begin{remark}[Transition-based acceptance] We emphasise that in our definition, the acceptance condition is put over the \emph{transitions} of the automaton.
 This will be a crucial element in our characterisation.
 We refer to~\cite[Chapter~VI]{Casares23Thesis} for further discussions on the comparison between transition-based and state-based automata. \end{remark}